LGXNOTLGX/TensorFlow_Intoduction/README.md

 # TensorFlow_Intoduction
-basic python operation and tensorflow language
+basic python operation and tensorflow language for 1.10.0